jekil/awesome-hacking/_pages/index.rst

 - `Glutton <https://github.com/mushorg/glutton>`_ - All eating honeypot.
 - `HFish <https://hfish.io/>`_ - A cross platform honeypot platform developed based on golang, which has been meticulously built for enterprise security.
 - `Heralding <https://github.com/johnnykv/heralding>`_ - Sometimes you just want a simple honeypot that collects credentials, nothing more.
 Heralding is that honeypot!
 Currently the following protocols are supported: ftp, telnet, ssh, rdp, http, https, pop3, pop3s, imap, imaps, smtp, vnc, postgresql and socks5.
+- `HonTel <https://github.com/stamparm/hontel>`_ - A Honeypot for Telnet service.
+Basically, it is a Python v2.x application emulating the service inside the chroot environment.
+Originally it has been designed to be run inside the Ubuntu/Debian environment, though it could be easily adapted to run inside any Linux environment.
 - `HoneyTrap <https://github.com/honeytrap/honeytrap>`_ - Advanced Honeypot framework.
 - `Honeyd <http://www.honeyd.org>`_ - Create a virtual honeynet.
 - `HonnyPotter <https://github.com/MartinIngesen/HonnyPotter>`_ - A WordPress login honeypot for collection and analysis of failed login attempts.